 Why Study at Iowa?

 Iowa’s geography program helps students develop insights and methods of inquiry that are particularly applicable to understanding many of the complex problems confronting societies.
-Its four tracks encompass issues and problems that concern geographers, such as:
+Its three tracks encompass issues and problems that concern geographers, such as:

 - Distribution and consumption of natural resources